Amisha2700/hostelbuddie/README.md

 # HostelBuddie - Under Progress

-HostelBuddy is a portal application designed to address various hostel-related issues.
+HostelBuddie is a portal application designed to address various hostel-related issues.
 The project aims to provide features such as roommate finder using machine learning algorithms, lost-and-found portals, and buy/sell platforms for academic materials.

 ## Features